-In the middle of October, this blog turned one year old.
-One year since I was stressing about my first year of university, my (lack of) career plans and my lack of hobbies and extracurriculars.
+In the middle of October 2016 this blog turned one year old.
+One year since I was stressing about my first year of university, my (lack of) career plans, and hobbies and extracurriculars.
 I realised that I had a new found love for beauty and makeup, and having watched Zoella since I was about fourteen or fifteen, I of course decided to start a blog.

 I had no idea how much I would love blogging when I started.
 It felt so good to have a creative outlet where I could write about whatever I wanted.
 My first post was a general university post, and after my October Beauty Favourites I decided I wanted to write a beauty blog.

 Despite having complete bloggers block the past couple of months, I can easily say that I love this blog.
 It has brought me so many amazing opportunities and I’ve learnt so much about working with brands, SEO and how to write in a way that people enjoy to read – no more chunky paragraphs here!

 I attended my first blogging event in early March this year.
 It was the Lush Spring event and it was amaaazing.
 Going to a Lush event is basically every girls dream.
 I had the opportunity to mingle with other Sheffield bloggers, make my own Comforter bubble bar (which was huge by the way) and have the whole store to ourselves to talk to the staff and get expert advice about the products.

 Following this, I have attended other events with Illamasqua (read the post here) and the East Midlands Blogger Event, and have been invited to many more which I am endlessly thankful for.
 I never imagined that blogging would bring me any recognition amongst brands and to be asked to events is unbelievable!